oslabs-beta/tulo-js/README.md

 2) Run ```touch service-worker.js``` in your project's `public/` directory (or wherever you store static assets) to create the service worker file.
 You could call this file `sw.js` (or whatever you like) if you prefer a shorter name.

-3) If you are using Express.js to serve your front-end, create an endpoint to responsd to GET requests to `/tulo` that sends `node_modules/tulo-js/tulo.js` as a response.
+3) If you are using Express.js to serve your front-end, create an endpoint to respond to GET requests to `/tulo` that sends `node_modules/tulo-js/tulo.js` as a response.
 Otherwise, adjust your import statement in the next step to `node_modules/tulo-js/tulo.js` in the next step instead of `/tulo` (see below).

 4) At the top of `service-worker.js`, import the tulo library: